Direct and Converse Theorems in Estimating Signals with Sublinear Sparsity: Introduction

 We know that the posterior mean estimator $\hat{\boldsymbol{x}}_{\mathrm{opt}}=\mathbb{E}[\boldsymbol{x} | \boldsymbol{y}]$ minimizes the mean square error $k^{-1}\mathbb{E}[\|\boldsymbol{x} - \hat{\boldsymbol{x}}_{\mathrm{opt}}\|_{2}^{2}]$.
 However, the true posterior mean estimator requires high complexity.
 As a suboptimal low-complexity estimator, the element-wise posterior mean estimator $\mathbb{E}[x_{n} | y_{n}]$---called separable Bayesian estimator---was proposed in \cite{Takeuchi251}.
 When the essential infimum $u_{\mathrm{min}}$ of non-zero absolute signals $\{|x_{n}|: n\in\mathcal{S}_{\boldsymbol{x}}\}$ is strictly positive, this estimator was proved to achieve asymptotically zero square error if and only if $\sigma^{2}$ is smaller than $u_{\mathrm{min}}^{2}/2$~\cite{Takeuchi251}.

-When the separable Bayesian estimator is used as a denoiser, both approximate message-passing (AMP)~\cite{Takeuchi251} and orthogonal AMP (OAMP)~\cite{Takeuchi261} for sublinear sparsity require strictly larger sample complexity than information-theoretically optimal complexity~\cite{Wainwright09,Fletcher09,Aeron10,Scarlett17,Gamarnik17,Reeves20}.
-This suboptimality is in contrast to the optimality of AMP and OAMP for conventional linear sparsity $k/N\to\rho$ for some $\rho\in(0, 1]$: For linear sparsity, AMP~\cite{Donoho09,Rangan11} was proved to be Bayes-optimal~\cite{Reeves191,Barbier201,Barbier19} via state evolution~\cite{Bayati11,Bayati15,Javanmard13,Takeuchi242} when sparse signals are compressed with zero-mean independent and identically distributed (i.i.d.) sub-Gaussian matrices.
-Similarly, OAMP~\cite{Ma17} or equivalently vector AMP (VAMP)~\cite{Rangan192} was proved to be Bayes-optimal~\cite{Barbier18,Li24} for right-orthogonally invariant matrices via state evolution~\cite{Rangan192,Takeuchi20}.
-See \cite{Wang24,Dudeja24} for a generalization of right-orthogonally invariant matrices.
-In contrast to these optimality for linear sparsity, both AMP and OAMP are suboptimal for sublinear sparsity~\cite{Takeuchi251,Takeuchi261}.
+When the separable Bayesian estimator is used as a denoiser, both approximate message-passing (AMP)~\cite{Takeuchi251} and orthogonal AMP (OAMP)~\cite{Takeuchi261} for sublinear sparsity require strictly larger sample complexity than information-theoretically optimal complexity~\cite{Wainwright09,Fletcher09,Aeron10,Scarlett17,Aksoylar17,Gamarnik17,Reeves20}.
+Early research~\cite{Wainwright09,Fletcher09,Aeron10} elucidated the scaling of the optimal complexity for the linear model in compressed sensing while \cite{Scarlett17,Aksoylar17} tackled generalized linear models.
+The prefactor in the optimal scaling was evaluated in \cite{Gamarnik17,Reeves20} for constant non-zero signals.
+These existing results depend strongly on the assumption of independent and identically distributed (i.i.d.) sensing matrices, so that the linear model in compressed sensing cannot be reduced to the AWGN channel~(\ref{AWGN}).
+Thus, the existing results are not directly applicable to signal estimation from the observation in the AWGN channel~(\ref{AWGN}).

 \IEEEpubidadjcol